My mother's name is Anja. This is the story of how she saved us.

 Then Anja—my mother—looked up into the sky and smiled again.
 "I accept," she said.

 I watched the Creator change my mother.
-She healed and was all beautiful.
-But she also was a bright blue glow.
-And she also was a soft, silver cloud.
+She was healed.
+She was herself, all beautiful.
+But she was also a bright blue glow.
+And also was also a soft, silver cloud.
 She was three things at once.
 It was hard to look at.
 My eyes watered.

 My aunt was watching too.
 She curtsied to my mother, and took off her cloak and offered it.
 My mother took it, and put it on so only her face was showing.
 That was a bit easier to look at.

 My mother smiled at me and said, "Farewell, my little one, my son, my love.
 Do not be angry about today.
 Frosty Kostkey is evil but he will face consequences.
 Gnash is short-sighted but he will learn wisdom.
 Even a Power can be trapped by situations and forced to make problems."

 She closed her eyes and thought.
 Then she opened her eyes.
 The look on her face was scary.
 She said, "In fact, I know how to get Frosty Kostkey out of his bad situation.
 But it might hurt him.
 A lot."

 Then she was gone.
 I never saw her again.
 I miss her every day.
 I miss her as she was that day: so brave and loving, my mother.